Create or participate in a marketing/outreach/incentive program to promote/achieve residential energy/water use reduction and energy efficiency.

 Promote resident/business purchases and/or generation of clean energy by:

-Support a community solar garden or help community members participate in a community renewable energy project by:
+Support a community solar garden or help community members participate in a community solar project by:

 Create, assist with and promote local food production/distribution within the city: